Invenso/smart-flows/Flows/Flow steps - in depth.md

 # Flow steps - in depth structure

 Flow steps are essential to all flows.
-They tell how flow blocks should look and what they do.
+They tell how flow blocks should look and what data it needs.
 The structure will be explained by analyzing the "Generate document"-step.

+Like most entities, the step definition has a displayName, id & description. iconClass is used to display the icon in the flowbuilder.
+The group and type are labels to categorize the step definitions. externalOutputParameters can be set as outputParameters in a flow block.
+The primaryParameters is no longer used.

+InputForm & inputSchema are used to fill the parameters property of a flow block.

+The inputSchema defines how the data should be structured (defines the type of the property).

+The inputForm defines how the properties are rendered by the flow builder.
+It contains
+- title
+- description
+- htmlClass, bodyClass, childClass
+- select, text, password, number,...: which type of (input)fields should be used
+- singleValue: whether links should be a singleValue or if multiple links are allowed (e.g. mapping data should only have one mapping while a documentName may have multiple).
+- placeholder
+- kes: which value of the model is referenced by this inputfield
+- complexOnly: linked field only
+- readonly
+- async: If a dropdown needs asynchronous data
+- asyncFilter: If a dropdown needs asynchronous filtering
+- allowUserEdit: property is allowed to be set to userEditable
+- ...

 #### Flow step defintion of the "Generate document"-step